Frequently Asked Questions

 1. What is the difference between an IV Drip, IV push and injection boost?

 IV is an abbreviation for “intra-venous”.
-To administer an IV Drip, a small plastic tube (catheter) is inserted into a vein using a needle that is quickly removed once the plastic tube is advanced into the vein.
-IV Drips consist of 500 to 1000 ml of fluid with a mixture of vitamins and anti-oxidants.
+To administer an IV DRIP, a small silicon tube (catheter) is inserted into a vein using a needle that is quickly removed once the silicon tube is advanced into the vein.
+IV DRIPS consist of 1000 ml of fluid with a mixture of vitamins, minerals, amino acids and anti-oxidants.
 The intravenous route is the fastest way to deliver fluids and vitamins throughout the body with 100 % absorption into the bloodstream.
-IV Drips usually take 45-60 min to infuse.
+IV DRIPS usually take 45-60 min to infuse.

 A Vitamin Booster Shot is a quick 10-second injection that delivers vitamins intramuscularly, directly into the gluteus or deltoid muscle.
 There is no IV access required with vitamin boosters.
 The dosages of vitamins also differ since the rate of absorption is different with an IV going directly into the bloodstream, and a booster going into the muscle, which allows a smaller volume of vitamins to be injected.